This oral history project was created by Dr. Andrew M. Colombo-Dougovito. You can find more of his work at his portfolio.

 - collect and document the institutional knowledge shared by the generations of adapted physical education and activity scholars and practitioners.
 This includes capturing historical knowledge from written texts and oral narratives;

 - share oral stories through multiple mediums with the field and broader society.
 This will include a book, podcast series, and digital archive; and

 - create a living repository that persists in capturing the shared history of scholars, practitioners, and stakeholders.

-If you would like to have access to the archive of interviews and historical documents, please use the contact form below to provide a detailed description of your intention of the data.
-Data will start to be available mid-2021.
+If you would like to have access to the archive of interviews and historical documents, please use the contact form (below) to provide a detailed description of your intention of the data.
+Data generation is ongoing and will start to be available around mid-2021.

 Access to archived work will always be free.
 If you found something helpful, buy me a coffee.